 All workshops are recorded and available for up to three weeks, so you can watch them at any time and as often as you wish.

-I offer this workshop twice a year, once in the winter and once in the summer.
+I offer this workshop twice a year.
 If you can’t make this one, stay tuned for future dates.

 This workshop meets on the same day each week for 14 consecutive weeks beginning on the start date, barring any unforeseen circumstances.